 Further “risks” or obligations arise depending on the capacity of your property to be positive or negative cash flow.
 And, thus, high versus low yield.
 These obligations mostly centre around taxes.

 Here are some to keep in mind:

-- Tax deductions – as a landlord, you can usually claim tax deductions for a wide range of expenses, including insurance, maintenance and repairs, loan interest and fees, rates, advertising and property management costs, and depreciation.
+- Tax deductions – Property owners can generally claim tax deductions for a number of expenses, such as insurance, loan interest and fees, rates, maintenance, repairs and property management costs, and depreciation.

-- GST – when investing, you may also need to register for GST.
-Visit the Australian Taxation Office (ATO) website for more information.
+- GST – If you’re investing in commercial property you may need to register for GST.
+Check out the Australian Taxation Office (ATO) website for more details.

-To recap, knowing the rate of rental yield that applies to your commercial property, or one you wish to buy, can be an informative tool in the context of your portfolio’s overall ability to generate cash flow, profit, losses and subsequently tax deductions.
+To recap, knowing the rental yield that applies to a commercial property can be an informative tool in the context of your portfolio’s overall ability to generate cash flow, profit, losses and, subsequently, tax deductions.